White Swiss Shepherd Dog

-The White Swiss Shepherd Dog or Berger Blanc Suisse (Weisser Schweizer Schäferhund, Pastore Svizzero Bianco) is a Swiss breed of shepherd dog.
+The White Swiss Shepherd Dog or Berger Blanc Suisse (Weisser Schweizer Schäferhund, Pastore Svizzero Bianco, Chaun Paster Svizzer Alv) is a Swiss breed of shepherd dog.
 It descends from North American White Shepherds imported to Switzerland; the White Shepherd itself descends from white-coloured purebred German Shepherds.

 History

 White-coated German Shepherds were once barred from registration in their native Germany, but in the United States and Canada the colouration remained popular; a breed club was formed and these white dogs came to be recognised as a distinct breed, the White Shepherd.

 The Berger Blanc Suisse derives from dogs of this type imported from North America to Switzerland from the early 1970s.
 The first of these was an American dog named Lobo, born on 5 March 1966; other dogs were imported from Canada and from the United States.

 It was recognised as a breed in Switzerland in June 1991, and registered in the Livre des origines suisse of the Société Cynologique Suisse.
 It was provisionally recognised by the Fédération Cynologique Internationale in 2002, and was definitively accepted in 2011.
 It was recognised by the British Kennel Club in 2017.